garygr2002/Rebalance/README.md

 ## Detailed File

 The detailed file is one of sixteen CSV files that act as input to the software.
 Files in this format are located in a subdirectory named "detailed" located in the directory identified in the source preference.
 Files of this type have the prefix "detailed_" followed by a date designation in the format "yyyymmdd", and a file type of ".csv".
 When run with no command line options, the software will read, and use the detailed file that has the latest date that is not later than the date of the latest holding file.
 The detailed file contains fine-grained investment category weights for rebalancing accounts.
-The key for the rows in the file is a concatenation of an institution mnemonic and account number.
-The combination of the two should be unique, and match a row in the account file.
+The combination institution mnemonic and account number should match a row in the account file.
 The account name should match that in the account file, but this is not required.
 The account name is a field in this file only for fast visual identification of the account.
 It is not used by the software for any purpose.

 The level 1 category weights specified in the detailed file - stock, bond, cash, and real-estate - replace these course-grained weights specified in the account file.
 The user of the software may override these course-grained weights for any number of accounts, and at the same time specify finer-grained category weights levels 2 through 6 using a row in the detailed file.
 The user may override the weights for any number of rows: no rows, one row, or all the account rows.
 Rows in the detailed file that match no row in the account file are read, but ignored.
 If the software seems to be ignoring course-grained weight settings in the account file, the user might first check whether there exists an overriding row in the detailed file.
 If the software seems to be ignoring fine-grained weight settings in the detailed file, the user might first check whether the institution mnemonic and account number precisely match the target account in the account file.
+The key for rows in the file is a concatenation of institution mnemonic and account number, and the combination of the two should be unique.
 The following are the fields of a detailed file row.

-### Institution
+### Institution Mnemonic

 The institution mnemonic begins in column 1, and may be up to 12 characters long.
 Its content is not constrained as long as it is not blank.
 The institution mnemonic identifies the institution where the account is held.

-### Number
+### Account Number

 The account number begins in column 14, and may be up to 16 characters long.
 Its content is constrained to a positive integer.
 The account number uniquely identifies an account within an institution.